zeldrislinux/temporary/README.md

-Lineage OS Fan edition(aka Cyanide OS) for Xiaomi Redmi 7
+Evolution X for Xiaomi Redmi 7
 ==============================

 By - Aryan Karan @aryan-karan